 Most people who receive a heart transplant enjoy a high quality of life.
 They can return to work within three to six months of a heart transplant and have few activity restrictions.

 Recipient survival rates vary based on a number of factors.
-For example, in the U.S. the overall survival rate is nearly 90 percent after one year and 74 percent after five years.
+For example, in the U.S. the overall survival rate is about 88 percent after one year and about 75 percent after five years.

 What if your new heart fails?